videlais/Unofficial-Ink-Cookbook/Chapter11/index.md

 - Ordering matters
 - Positions start with 1 (unless overwritten)
 - Will create variables if they do not already exist
-- Created variables are set to false
+- Created variables are set to `false`

-Because lists will create new variables if included and not previous created, this allows for creating a list of possibilities and then having a new, separate variable with the current state.
+Because lists will create new variables if included and not previous created, this allows for creating a list of possibilities and then having a new, separate variable.

 These can also be used as part of the flow once set earlier, allowing for changing states throughout a story.

-## Automatically Set to False
+## Automatically Set to `false`

 The values used in a `LIST` are automatically set to `false`.
 What this means in practice is that any values include in a `LIST` are in it, but do not count toward its total unless they are "enabled," set to true.